SlayerT26/Party-On/README.md

 #### PostMVP

-• Create a other tabs: Food, Music and Help
+• Create other tabs: Food, Music and Help

+• Repeat all MVP for Food, Music, and Help

 • Use CRUD on all the new tabs

 • Navigation Bar

+• Instant youtube video's

 • Make each Tab Media query compatible